Aeronautical Engineering

 ................................................................................................................................................................................................

-The first two semesters focus on the subject’s theoretical basis, encompassing mathematics, physics, materials science, engineering mechanics and key principles of design.
+The first three semesters focus on the subject’s theoretical basis, encompassing mathematics, engineering mechanics, electrical engineering, computer science, CAD & design, and materials science.

 The seventh semester consists of a 22-week industrial experience phase.
 Here students receive the opportunity to apply the knowledge, skills and capabilities acquired in their degree course through hands-on work on real-life engineering problems.
 They also gain insights into the world of work in its technical, scientific, organisational and economic facets and contexts.
 This practical phase – and the degree course – concludes with the completion of a Bachelor thesis.